-- (d) annually assess the performance of the Chief Internal Auditor and the effectiveness of the Internal Audit Function; - (e) review and approve annually: - (i) the internal audit plan and periodically review and approve any changes; and - (ii) the internal audit risk assessment and the organizational and reporting structure, budget and resources of the Internal Audit Function;
+- (d) annually assess the performance of the Chief Internal Auditor and the effectiveness of the Internal Audit Function; - (e) review and approve annually: - (i) the risk-based internal audit plan, incorporating both assurance and advisory activity, and periodically review and approve any changes; and - (ii) the organizational and reporting structure, budget and resources of the Internal Audit Function;

-and satisfy itself that the Chief Internal Auditor has adequate resources and independence to discharge the responsibilities of the Chief Internal Auditor under the CIA Mandate and in respect of the audit plan;
+and satisfy itself that the Chief Internal Auditor has adequate resources and independence to discharge the responsibilities of the Chief Internal Auditor under the CIA Mandate;

-- (f) after due consultation with the Chief Internal Auditor, approve independent consulting reviews, as necessary, in accordance with internal audit's methodology on consulting reviews; - (g) meet with the Chief Internal Auditor and with management to discuss the effectiveness of the internal control procedures established for the Corporation; - (h) review a summary of the Chief Internal Auditor's reports and management's responses and subsequent followup to any material risks identified in such reports; and - (i) annually meet with the Risk Committee to review the Chief Internal Auditor's opinion on the risk governance framework. - 3.5 Actuarial.
+- (f) meet with the Chief Internal Auditor and with management to discuss matters of governance, risk management and control, including the effectiveness of the internal control procedures established for the Corporation; - (g) review a summary of the Chief Internal Auditor's reports and management's responses and subsequent followup to any material risks identified in such reports; and - (h) annually meet with the Risk Committee to review the Chief Internal Auditor's opinion on Governance, Risk Management and Control, and any other matters that the Chief Internal Auditor deems relevant. - 3.5 Actuarial.
 The Committee shall: - (a) through the Chair of the Committee, have the authority to communicate directly with the Chief Actuary; - (b) after due consultation with the Chief Executive Officer and Chair of the Board, review and recommend to the Board the appointment and/or removal of the Chief Actuary; - (c) approve material amendments to, and review at least every five (5) years, the mandate of the Chief Actuary (the "CA Mandate"); - (d) annually assess the performance of the Chief Actuary and the effectiveness of the Actuarial Function; - (e) annually approve the organizational and reporting structure, budget and resources of the Actuarial Function and satisfy itself that the Chief Actuary has adequate resources and independence to discharge the responsibilities of the Chief Actuary under the CA Mandate and in respect of any planned activities; and - (f) meet with the Chief Actuary to discuss the parts of the interim and annual financial statements prepared by the Actuarial Function. - 3.6 Accounting Complaints Handling Procedures.
 The Committee shall establish procedures for: - (a) the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls, or auditing matters; and - (b) the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters.